lcolladotor/biocthis/inst/templates/bioc-issue.md

 - [ ] `BiocManager::valid()` is `TRUE`

-Note.
+**Note**.
 To avoid potential issues with version mixing and reproducibility, do not install packages from `GitHub`.

 ## Additional Context